Wednesday, July 28, 2010

 Filming from the reception desk and neo-natal ward to the operating theatre and birthing pool, this groundbreaking new series observes the dramatic, emotional and often funny moments that go hand in hand with bringing a new being into the world, from the perspective of the soon-to-be parents and family, as well as the hospital staff".

-The implication and subliminal message of this photo is that birth is dangerous for babies.
+The very pale baby being ventilated on the resuscitation trolley implies and transmits a subliminal message that birth is dangerous for babies.

 That implication is wildly untrue and is a mean, cruel and dangerous association to put into the minds of people.
 That association undermines women's sense of self and sense of safety around birthing their babies.
 I know sensationalism is what brings 'ratings' but good grief, preying on people's insecurities is despicable.